 Fold the seam allowance in along the opening, clipping if needed.
 Pin the opening closed.

-Top stitch the edges of the entire coat, sewing the opening closed at the same time.Continue to 5 of 6 below.
+Using matching thread, topstitch the edges of the entire coat, sewing the opening closed at the same time.

-Attach the Hook and Loop Tape
+Attach the Hook-and-Loop Tape

-Stitch the hook and loop tape in place, using thread that matches the outside of the coat.
+Stitch the hook-and-loop tape in place, using thread that matches the outside of the coat.

 - Sew on reflective strips so your dog is visible while walking at night or on rainy days.